 When the authorities discover Jackie's smuggling, they put together a sting operation where Jackie will implicate Ordell in the money smuggling so the ATF can take him down.
 The ATF promises to clear Jackie of the outstanding charges against her, but she only goes free if the plan goes off without a hitch.
 When Jackie finds out Ordell plans on smuggling in more money than normal, she keeps the information from the ATF and works out a plan of her own to keep all the money for herself while gaining her freedom.
-With Max's help, Jackie could pull it off, but she must outsmart the cops, Louis, and
+With Max's help, Jackie can pull it off, but she must outsmart the cops, Louis, and Ordell…

-As a film, it is somewhat different that the usual Tarantino fare, being probably the closest he will ever get to "real life".
-Ordell is much more closer to life (relatively) in its portrayal of a charismatic, yet paranoid thug and Jackie's plan and romance with Max Cherry are full of subtleties and meaningful conversations about getting old and beginning again in a harsh life.
-Its climax is also much less bombastic than most, but dont take that as meaning it is any less bloody.
+As a film, it is somewhat different to the usual Tarantino fare, being probably the closest he will ever get to "real life".
+Ordell is much closer to life (relatively) in his portrayal of a charismatic yet paranoid thug, and Jackie's plan and romance with Max Cherry are full of subtleties and meaningful conversations about getting old and beginning again after a harsh life.
+Its climax is also much less bombastic than most, but don't take that as meaning it is any less bloody.
 The novel Rum Punch by Elmore Leonard served as the basis for this film's story, which probably explains why it is the least Tarantino-esque of Tarantino's films.

 Jackie Brown includes examples of the following tropes:

 - Affably Evil: Ordell.
-He becomes significantly less affable once he realizes Jackie has ripped him off
+He becomes significantly less affable once he realizes Jackie has ripped him off.

 - And Starring: Chris Tucker as Beaumont.